YeeTone/CS302-2022Spring/Assignment/Midterm/MidtermReport.md

 It could be used in the translation of VMMs so that VMMs can support a wider range of target opearting systems.

 #### Hardware-assisted virtualization
+Hardware-assisted virtualization is a native implementation of virtualization.
+Hardware provides structure to support the virtual machine to allow and watch the user OS to run independently.

+Moreover, there are several platform supporting this technique, such as AMD-V and Intel VT-x in x86, VT-d in IOMMU etc.
 #### Hybrid virtualization
+Hybrid virtualization is becoming prevailing amont the users.
+It can combine several kinds of virtualization technique and gather their benefits.

+It has several advantages among the previous virtualization:
+1. It can reduce the expense for changing codes in users' applications;
+2. It does not spend too much time on the shutdown of operating system;
+3. It could be more cheap and cost less money by the developers;
+4. It can support several resource access when the resource is required;

+Thus it is becoming popular among several companies and actual development environment.

+## 2. Privilege levels
+### 2.1 Privilege
+There are 4 privilege levels, whose level number means: the lower level number, the higher the privilege levels.

+1. Level 0: OS Kernel
+2. Level 1: OS Services
+3. Level 2: OS Services
+4. Level 3: User Applications

+Three examples:
+TODO!

+### 2.2 Ring compression
+As described previously, there are 4 levels in the privilege rings.
+In order to protect VMM which is from user software, IA-32 uses 2 mechanisms named segment limits and paging.

+However, IA-32 cannot differentiate the privilege leve of 0-2.
+Thus the guest operating system can only be executed on level 3 and cannot get protection.
+This is called ring compression.

+### 2.3 Ring compression for X86 (IA-32)

+TODO!

+### 2.4 Ring compression for x86-64

+TODO!

+### 2.5 Ring aliasing
+This appears when a software is executed under the privilege level.
+But the software is not written in this privilege level.

+### 2.6 VMX root and VMX non-root in VT-x
+VMX root: the codes are executed between the instructions `vm-exit` and `VMRESUME`.

+VMX non-root: the codes are executed in the normal kernel mode.

+### 2.7 Address the challenge
+Some commands can be executed by the virtual machine normal, thus it is not required to simulate the privileged commands.
+VMMs are allowed to execute the user software in its prefered privilege level.
+VMMs are able to be freed from the priviledged simulation commands.

+## 3. System calls, interrupts and exceptions
+### 3.1 Purpose & Difference
+Purpose of system call: request for the system service provided by the hardware.
+OS banned the user to use hardware resource directly, thus the user can only use the interfaces provided by the operating system to access the resource.

+Difference:
+- System call: user program request the operating system to get the support by the hearware resource.
+- Function call: just a program request another one to complete the specific funtion.

+### 3.2 Hypercall in Xen
+Hypercall is a synchronous procedure that domain uses to do some operations needing privleges such as updating the pagetables.

+### 3.3 Xen & exceptions

+TODO!

+### 3.4 Challenges of virtualizing interrupts

+TODO!

+### 3.5 Xen & interrupts

+TODO!

+### 3.6 VMCS
+#### VMCS
+VMCS can manage the entries and exits of VMs, and the behaviour of processor in the operations of VMX non-root.
+VMCS can implement the virtualization of CPUR in Intel x86 and record the vCPU status.

+#### VM exit & VM entry
+- VM exit: the transition from current running VM to VMM, since VMM must gain the system control for some reasons.
+This operation lets CPU change into VMX Root status.
+- VM entry: the transition from VMM to current running VM.
+This operation lets CPU change into VMX non-Root status.